 It’s freshman move-in day.
 You’re the first person to your room.
 You’re finally able to get rid of your parents.
-Bed Bath and Beyond trip?
-Check.
-Last minute trip to the grocery store to stock up on granola bars, Easy Mac, and Ramen?
-Check!
+Bed Bath and Beyond trip, check!
+Last minute trip to the grocery store to stock up on granola bars, Easy Mac, and Ramen, check!
 Congratulations, you are officially a college student.
-You feel like the coolest thing since the iPad, and you start to put your Ikea Dorm Room Collection together.
+You feel like the coolest thing since the the Iphone, and you start to put your Ikea Dorm Room Collection together.
 You think about what your roommate is going to be like, the parties you’ll go to, how you will be best friends for the next four years, even your kids will play together some day!

 Then boom, your roomie walks in, and you realize you don’t want your future children anywhere near this person’s future children.
 And then you discover the worst part—they have a boyfriend or girlfriend who is just as annoying as your roommate.
 And if you’re really lucky, the boyfriend or girlfriend will still be in high school, so you get to deal with this punk that your roommate has to call every morning before her significant other goes to school at 6:30am.
 And your roommate will insist on staying in the room to make these calls (true story).